arfaazishan/Technical-Writing-Portfolio/Banking API Documentation/Banking_API_Documentation.md

 # Banking API Documentation (Sample Doc for Portfolio)

 Welcome to the **Banking API**.
-This API enables secure integration with banking services such as accounts, credit cards, and payments.
+This API enables secure integration with banking services such as accounts, viewing transactions, credit cards payments, and fund transfers.

 ### Base URL:
 ```